narwhalacademy/zebra-crossing/README.md

-# 🦓 Zebra Crossing: an easy-to-use digital safety checklist #
+# 🦓 Zebra Crossing: an easy-to-use digital safety checklist

 ## 🎯 Start here!

-### 🤔 Read this guide if you: ###
+### 🤔 Read this guide if you...

-- Use the internet daily—for work, social media, financial transactions, and anything else.
+- Use the internet daily — for work, social media, and financial transactions.
 - Want to secure your digital safety and privacy proactively but aren’t in immediate danger.
-(If you are, reach out to an expert for a one-on-one consultation.)
+(If you are, reach out to someone in your community for a one-on-one consultation.)
-- Feel comfortable with technology.
-For example, you’re confident going into your computer’s or smartphone’s settings section.
+- Feel comfortable with technology — you feel confident about changing the settings on your computer or smartphone.

-### 🗺 Where this guide is from ###
+### 🗺 Where this guide is from

 The advice here draws from our experiences living and working in the United States, Canada, and Hong Kong.

 Much of what we write applies in other places, but [please let us know](mailto:contact@narwhalacademy.org) if you see any gaps in our coverage.

-### 🌱 How to use this guide ###
+### 🌱 How to use this guide

-- **Recommendations are sorted by increasing levels of difficulty.** Start from Level 1 and work your way up!
+- **Start from Level 1 and work your way up!** Recommendations are sorted by increasing levels of difficulty.
+- **Level 1 is the quick essentials section.** You should be able to work through it within 1 hour, and chances are, you're already familiar with many of the recommendations in there — but it never hurts to double check.
+- **Level 2 digs deeper into your device/app settings and will help you fine tune your privacy online.** This section will take 1-2 hours, depending on how many accounts and devices you frequently use.
-- **At a minimum, we recommend following [💦 Level 1](#level-1) and [💦 💦  Level 2](#level-2).** They will protect you from the most widely-used (yet simple) attacks.
-Going through them won’t take more than 1–2 hours, but take breaks as needed.
+- **At a minimum, do everything in Levels 1 and 2.** It'll protect you from the most widely-used attacks while drastically decreasing the amount of personal information you're giving out for free.
-- **Level 3 is a more involved and requires dedicated time and money.** It may not be 100% necessary, but if you’re worried and have the resources, we recommend going through that list, too.
-Depending on the amount of digital housekeeping you have to do, it may take anywhere from 1–4 hours.
+- **Level 3 ties up loose ends in your digital safety practice**, but it does requires more time and money to complete.
+Depending on the amount of digital housekeeping required, this part may take anywhere from 1-4 hours.
 - **The scenarios shared after Level 3 are for higher-stakes situations.** Scan them to see if any of them apply to you.
 (Because the stakes are higher, they assume you’ve done everything in Levels 1–3.)
 - **This guide is a living document.** Please feel free to submit a pull request or fork your version of this guide [on GitHub](https://github.com/narwhalacademy/zebra-crossing).

-### 🗣 Read this guide in other languages ###
+### 🗣 Read this guide in other languages

 - [繁體中文 (Traditional Chinese)](https://github.com/narwhalacademy/zebra-crossing/blob/main/README-繁體中文.md)
 - [Deutsch (German)](https://github.com/narwhalacademy/zebra-crossing/blob/main/README-Deutsch.md)